 Mask-wearing and social distancing rules in St Barths

-Locals and visitors are required to wear masks indoors (e.g. boutiques, supermarkets).
-In some restaurants, you may be required to wear a mask when you going to or leaving your table.
+Locals and visitors are required to wear masks indoors (e.g., boutiques, supermarkets).
+In some restaurants, you may be required to wear a mask when you are going to or leaving your table.

 People are invited to practice social distancing.
 For instance, restaurants have reduced their capacity to provide more space between tables.